 Most students in Europe enrol on a degree for a specific discipline within engineering.
 Common specialisations include civil engineering, electrical engineering and chemical engineering.

-The 2018 subject ranking for engineering and technology, from Times Higher Education, features 500 universities across 50 different countries.
+The 2019 subject ranking for engineering and technology, from Times Higher Education, features 900 universities across more than 70 countries.

 Best universities by degree subject